Contact Information

 USDA Agricultural Marketing Service (AMS), along with the cooperating research team led by the University of Kentucky’s Dr. Tim Woods, Dr. Lilian Brislen, and Dr. Jairus Rossi, seeks to enrich existing efforts within local and regional food systems (LRFS) communities of practice who provide essential support to our nation’s producers.
 This national project includes researchers from Colorado State University and the Northeast Regional Center for Rural Development at Penn State University.
 During this moment of simultaneous disruption and rapid innovation, our project supports LRFS communities of practice by documenting and disseminating innovations and best practices developed on the ground and drawing on LRFS thought leaders to frame research on COVID-19 relate shifts to LRFS markets with the aim of supporting long term resilience.
 The project consists of 6 primary research collaborations and outputs:

-• A Resource Hub with resources uploaded by 17 communities of practice spanning the local and regional food system.
+• Resource Hub with resources uploaded by 17 communities of practice spanning the local and regional food system.

 • Short articles called Innovation Briefs that highlight rapid innovations sectors of the local food system have made in response to various restrictions brought on by COVID-19.